apache/flink/docs/deployment/resource-providers/mesos.md

 `HADOOP_CLASSPATH` as a environment variable next to `MESOS_NATIVE_JAVA_LIBRARY`.

-`<mesos-master>` needs to be set to the hostname or IP of Mesos' master node. `$HOST` is a Marathon environment variable referring to the hostname of the machine the script is executed on.
+`<mesos-master>` needs to be set to the hostname or IP of Mesos' master node. `$HOST` is a Marathon environment variable referring to the hostname of the machine the script is executed on. `$HOST` should not be replaced in the config above!

 The whole Flink cluster including the JobManager will be run as Mesos tasks in the Mesos cluster when deploying Flink using Marathon.
 Flink's binaries have to be installed on all Mesos workers for the